Table of Contents

 To do that, open up the piece of content you want to restrict and look for the new Content Restriction meta box at the bottom.
 There, you can choose which members should be able to view this content from a list of all your subscription plans, as well as a generic “logged in users” option:

-If you only want to restrict part of a piece of content, you can skip the meta box and instead wrap the content that you want to restrict in the [pms-restrict] shortcode inside the WordPress editor:
+If you only want to restrict part of a piece of content, you can skip the meta box and select the block you want to restrict.
+Open the block settings and look for the Content Restriction tab to the right.
+This section will include options that enable you to choose who can see that block:

 If you have the Global Content Restriction add-on, you can also restrict access to entire post types or taxonomies when you edit a subscription plan: